mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/system_catalogs/catalog_ref-views.html.md

 ## <a id="gp_resgroup_status_per_segment"></a>gp_resgroup_status_per_segment

-The `gp_toolkit.gp_resgroup_status_per_segment` view allows administrators to see current memory and CPU usage and allocation for each resource group on a per-host and per-segment basis.
+The `gp_toolkit.gp_resgroup_status_per_segment` view allows administrators to see current memory usage usage calculated by vmem tracker and grouped by segment.

 Memory amounts are specified in MBs.